 The man comes straight from Denmark.
 He's drawn a trifle more shoddy certainly in the upper parts.

-But should we always think the worst?
-He's perhaps only looking down because something in the heap — or a smudge on his shoe — caught his attention.
+But why always think the worst?
+He is perhaps only looking down because something in the heap — or a smudge on his shoe — caught his attention.

 The most common sign and its mirror found together at one spot.
 The mirrored panel is very rarely seen.